-Kids ages 1-10 will find all sorts of ways to learn while having a ball at the sprawling Children's Museum of Wilmington in the heart of Downtown Wilmington.
+Kids ages 1-10 will find all sorts of ways to learn while having a ball at the sprawling Children's Museum of Wilmington in the heart of Downtown Wilmington, NC.
 Exhibits which are spread out over multiple levels include an art studio, a science center, a Teddy Bear Hospital, a towering pirate ship, an "Imagination Station,” and even an outdoor fossil pit.
 Best of all, regular classes and special programs are also frequently held to engage young imaginations.
 Open year-round, the Children’s Museum is a great place for young minds to run wild.

 Famed as one of the most stunning and oldest theaters in the country, the Thalian Hall Center for the Performing Arts has been a home for local theater and stellar performances since first opening its doors in 1858.
 Modern day visitors can soak up the local culture through a full calendar of special performances, including plays and dramas, guest speakers or comedians, and live concerts from a wide array of artists.
 In addition, Wilmington is home to several other theater venues, like the City Stage Theater in the heart of the downtown area, which makes it a simple venture to take in a show and expand your cultural horizons.